wessenstam/gts21/cicd/phase3/phase3.rst

 #.
 Open the **Drone UI -> nutanix/Fiesta_Application -> ACTIVITY FEED -> #1 -> build test image** which has errors.

    .. figure:: images/12.png

-[2-12-21 EOD - I DON'T SEE ANYTHING IN ACTIVITY - WILLEM INVESTIGATING]

 #.
 The steps has searched for a dockerfile, but couldn't find it.
 Let's fix that